ITsPorky/Bug-Tracker-Java/README.md

-# Bug Tracker
+# Employee Software Tracker
-Tracks Projects and the Bugs that occur within the project.
-Can also assign employees to a bug.
+Tracks employee data and the software they own.

 ## Version 1.3
 * Added EditBug class